Alcohol Detox At Home: Safe, Compassionate Virtual Detox with Pathfinder Recovery

 • Anonymous display options in group sessions

-• Clear protocols to prevent treatment details from reaching employers or credentialing boards
+• Clear protocols to prevent treatment details from reaching employers

-• Multi-factor authentication and locked patient records
+• Multi-factor authentication for patient records

 • Non-identifiable billing codes